luciaurcelay/luciaurcelay.github.io/about.md

 ### What I used to do

 Before joining Novartis, I spend almost two years working at [Barcelona Supercomputing Center](https://www.bsc.es), the spanish national center of supercomputing.
 During my time there, I was part of the [High Performance Artificial Intelligence](https://hpai.bsc.es/) group, where I conducted Deep Learning research for medical computer vision projects, specializing in embryology and vascular diseases using CT scans and microscopy imaging.
-I also contributed to the development and evaluation of medical Large Language Models and ensured the design of trustworthy AI systems by addressing biases, with a focus on healthcare applications
+I also contributed to the development and evaluation of medical Large Language Models and ensured the design of trustworthy AI systems by addressing biases, with a focus on healthcare applications.